Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

    * `--rm` is a Docker running option.
 For details, please check [Docker reference](https://docs.docker.com/engine/reference/commandline/run/).
    * `/Users/user-name/some-path/docker-based-raspberrypi-c-tutorial/src` is the full path of `src` folder.
 Replace it with the `src` path on your host machine.
    * `-v` option maps your `src` folder to `/source` folder of the Ubuntu OS running inside Docker container.
+   * `-it` option allows you to interact with the running docker container.
    * `zhijzhao/raspberrypi` is Docker image name.
 Reference `dockerfiles` folder if you're interested in how it works.
    * `/index.sh` is the shell script name inside the Ubuntu container that we want to run with `build --builddir build` parameters.